Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Update configure options
-  + Remove `--enable-netcdf4` and `--enable-adios`, as there are already options `--with-netcdf4` and `--with-adios`.
-According to autoconf manual, `--enable-feature` is for internal packages and `--with-feature` is for external.
+  + Retire configure options `--enable-netcdf4` and `--enable-adios`, as there are already options `--with-netcdf4` and `--with-adios`.
+According to the autoconf manual, `--enable-feature` is for internal packages and `--with-feature` is for external.
+Adding `--with-feature` is equivalent to enabling the feature.

 * New constants
   + none